streamlink/streamlink/README.md

 *Note!* Installer has only been tested on Windows 7 (x64) as of now.
 Also, if you have previously installed manually you may need to remove livestreamer.exe from PYTHONPATH\Scripts.

-Installing (Windows manual install)
+Installing (Windows - Manual install)
 ---------------------------------
 1. Install Python
 2. Install Python setuptools
 3. Get rtmpdump and unpack it somewhere (rtmpdump-20110925-git-6230845-win32.zip from the downloads section should work)
-4. Add these paths to your Path environment variable:
+4. Add these paths to your Path environment variable (separate with a semicolon):
  * PYTHONPATH\
  * PYTHONPATH\Scripts\
  * RTMPDUMPPATH\ (or specify full path with --rtmpdump option)
  * PLAYERPATH\ (or specify full path with --player option)

+5. **Release version** Open a command prompt and run:

+        pip install livestreamer

-5. Open a command prompt and change directory to livestreamer source, then run:
+   **Git version** Open a command prompt and change directory to livestreamer source, then run:

        python setup.py install

     This should install any missing Python dependencies automatically if they are missing.

 Using